Philippians 3:3

 Revelation 2:9 (NKJV) "I know your works, tribulation, and poverty (but you are rich); and I know the blasphemy of those who say they are Jews and are not, but are a synagogue of Satan.

-An unbelieving Jew is of the synagogue of Satan.
+Jesus said that an unbelieving Jew was of the synagogue of Satan.
 A true Jew, a true Israelite is one who has trusted in Jesus Christ and has been circumcised in heart.

 Those who are the Israelites of God's prophetic purpose are not those who are Jews ethnically or outwardly.
 But those who are the Israelites of God's prophetic purpose are those who are Jews spiritually and inwardly.